jmahler/ldd/hello-usb/README.md

 MODULE PROBE
 ------------

-This module will print "Hello, World" when a usb device is connected and the probe function is called.
+This module will print "Hello, World" when a usb keyboard is connected and the probe function is called.
 However, if probe is called for another driver, and it asserts that it is the correct device, the probe function for the hello module will not be called.
 To ensure that the hello probe function is called, other drivers may need to be blacklisted.

     # /etc/modprobe.d/hello-blacklist.conf
-    blacklist ftdi_sio
+    blacklist hid_generic
-    blacklist usbserial
+    blacklist usbhid
-    blacklist serio_raw
+    blacklist hid

 AUTHOR
 ------